kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-29-how-enzo-maresca-transitions-to-defense-in-a-3-box-3.md

 {% include video.html url="https://www.youtube.com/embed/qyUu1PN8ELA?si=y5R1e9dFSqChiHxw" %}

-Enzo Maresca was part of Pep Guardiola's backroom staff at Manchester City during their 2022/23 treble winning season, and he utilized a lot of the same tactical principles City used when he managed Leicester City this season.
+Enzo Maresca was assistant coach to Pep Guardiola at Manchester City during their 2022/23 treble winning season, and he utilized a lot of the same tactical principles City used when he managed Leicester City this season.
 He explains all of that in the video.

 I think teams at the highest levels in Europe are starting to figure out how to halt the progression of the ball when teams use this type of system.